nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * Deletes the patient with the specified `NRIC` from MediBase3.
 > * The `NRIC` provided must be the full NRIC of the patient to be deleted.
     >   - e.g. `S1234567A` (not partial, like `S123`).
-> * You can delete a patient even if they’re not currently displayed in the Patient List Panel.
 > * Refer to [Parameter Details](#parameter-details) for NRIC constraints.

 **Example**: